cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 Additionally, we can remove the percent encoding to make it more readable.

 > Percent encoding is a process used to encode URL-**unfriendly** characters, such as spaces or quotation marks, into a parsable format for web browsers.
-> In other words, [percent-encoding][percentencoding] represents characters that cannot safely or unambiguously appear in a particular part of a URL.
+> In other words, [percent-encoding][percentencoding] represents characters, like spaces, commas, and quotation marks, that cannot safely or unambiguously appear in a particular part of a URL.
-> It uses the percent sign `%` followed by hexadecimal values, such as `%20`, which represents a space, or `%22`, which represents a double quote `"`.
+> Percent-encoding uses the percent sign `%` followed by hexadecimal values, such as `%20`, which represents a space, or `%22`, which represents a double quote `"`.
 > For [Unicode][unicode_wiki] text, characters are generally first represented as UTF-8 bytes and those bytes are then percent-encoded.
 > Read about [UTF-8 percent-encodings][utf8] and the characters they correspond to.